ertanturan/JS-Task-App/README.md

    * Action can be done only to logged and authorized user's task data.
 - Fetch all Tasks.
    * Action can be done only to logged and authorized user's task data.

+## Auth

+There's a simple middleware uses jwt(a npm tool) to create and verify tokens of users which helps to recognize if whom communicates with the server is a logged in user..

 # Postman Configuration
 1. [This](/GithubReferences/Postman/Task%20App.postman_collection.json) json file should be imported to your postman dashboard as collection.
 Expect a result as seen in the screenshot below.